nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

 ![Copy files to Cavatica](../rna-seq-images/7_KFDRC.png "Copy files to Cavatica")

 Successful copying of the files to the project folder will result in a pop-up box summarizing the details along with a link to view the project folder on Cavatica.
-If the pop-up box disappears before you have a chance to click on the project link, you can [login to Cavatica](https://cavatica.sbgenomics.com){:target="_blank"} and follow the steps to [View files in Cavatica](./rna_seq_4.md#step-1-view-files-in-cavatica).
+If the pop-up box disappears before you have a chance to click on the project link, you can [login to Cavatica](https://cavatica.sbgenomics.com){:target="_blank"} and follow the steps to [view files in Cavatica](./rna_seq_4.md#step-1-view-files-in-cavatica).

 ![Successful copy to Cavatica](../rna-seq-images/8_KFDRC.png "Successful copy to Cavatica")